ivlab/MinGfx/doc/installation.md

 This step should finish without an error.
 If you do see an error and you are working with this as part of a UMN course, you may need to stop now and ask for help from a TA or on the class forum -- perhaps there is something we haven't planned for in the particular setup of your computer.

 ## 6. Generate the Build System / Project Files

 Finally, you are ready to press the Generate button.
 This is the step that will actually generate the Unix Makefiles, Visual Studio Solution File, or Xcode Project File needed to build MinGfx.

 ## 7. Build MinGfx with the Specified Options

 Click Open Project if you generated project files for an IDE, or if you generated Unix Makefiles return to your shell and the build directory.
 Now, build the project as you normally would in these enviornments.

-For Xcode or Visual Studio `click the triangle button`.
+For Xcode: `click the Triangle button to build the ALL_BUILD target`

+For Visual Studio: In the Solution Explorer Window `right click on ALL_BUILD` and select `Build`

-For Unix Makefiles run `make`.
+For Unix Makefiles: run `make all`.

-## 8. Run a Test Program

-From within the build directory, you can try running:

-`tests/mingfx-blankwindow`

-or

-`tests/mingfx-gui-plus-opengl`

-## 9. Install the Library to your Directory Tree
+## 8. Install the Library to your Directory Tree

-For Xcode or Visual Studio `change the build type to INSTALL or install` then `click the triangle button`.
+For Xcode: `click on ALL_BUILD to reveal a dropdown list and select install` then `click the Triangle button`

+For Visual Studio:  In the Solution Explorer Window `right click on INSTALL` and select `Build`.

-For Unix Makefiles run `make install`.
+For Unix Makefiles: run `make install`.

 To see if it worked take a look in the lib, include, and bin directories within the root of the tree you setup in Step 1.
 You should see the test programs inside bin/ and folders for MinVR-1.0 inside lib/ and include/.

+## 9. Run a Test Program

+For Xcode: `click on ALL_BUILD to reveal a dropdown list and select mingfx-test-gui-plus-opengl` then `click the Triangle button`

+For Visual Studio: In the Solution Explorer Window `right click on mingfx-test-gui-plus-opengl` then selece `Set as StartUp Project`.
+Now, `click the green triangle button to run the program`.
+IMPORTANT NOTE: When the program runs it will need to find some .dlls that were installed to your `bin` directory in Step 8.
+So, the bin directory *must be in your windows PATH*.
+If you skipped this part of Step 1, go back and add `bin` to your PATH environment variable now.
+Then, you may need to restart Visual Studio for it to recognize the new setting.

+For Unix Makefiles: from within the build directory run: `tests/mingfx-gui-plus-opengl`